WohlSoft/Moondust-Devkit-Help/EditWorld/Items.md

 ## Overview
 Main content and part of any world maps.
 There are a construction material, sceneries, level entrances, paths, etc.
 ## Terrain tiles
-The main design units which are used for creation of terrian design of the world map.
-Terrain tiles aren't communicating with other elements, there are always static. (except water terrain tiles)
+The main design units which are used for creation of terrain design of the world map.
+Terrain tiles are not communicating with other elements, there are always static. (except water terrain tiles)

 <ImageZoom
   alt="wld_tiles"